TechStud/TCRDD/Dashboard/README.md

 The project has evolved from a simple list viewer into a robust financial audit tool.
 It features a "Dual-Mode" rendering engine that switches between a **History View** (_grouped by shopping trip_) and a **Search View** (_flat item list_) for granular filtering.

+---
+  ## 🚀 Quick Start

+  1. If you do not have your Costco Receipt File... visit our **[Costco Receipt Downloader](https://github.com/TechStud/TCRDD/blob/main/Downloader)** to get started.
+  2. Once you have your Costco Receipt File, visit our **[Live Costco Dashboard](https://TechStud.github.io/TCRDD/Dashboard/)**
+---

 ### ✨ Key Features

 #### 1. Advanced Data Parsing